FedericoSaitta/Chess-Engine-in-cpp/README.md

   - A few search features in the road-map have not been implemented
   - Engine does not understand insufficient material draws
   - Possible small bugs within TT.
+- Quality of Life improvements:
+  - nps is 0 when less than 1000 nodes searched
+  - code coverage should be increased and core functions should have asser statements in key branching points
+  - uci tests should be written such that new releases work on multiple GUIs